 Any roof pitch with an angle of 18.43° or a rise-to-run ratio of 4:12 or more qualifies as a steep roof.
 But what does it all mean?

-Typically, a roof pitch refers to how steep it is.
-And the slope is measured in the ratio of inches rise per horizontal foot (or the metric equivalent).
-You can also refer to the pitch as a roof’s vertical rise over horizontal run/span.
+A roof pitch refers to how steep it is.
+The slope is measured in the ratio of inches rise per horizontal foot (or the metric equal).
+You can also refer to the pitch as a roof’s vertical rise over a horizontal run/span.

 So long as a roof is not flat, it also forms an angle of deviation from the horizontal plane.
 So a ratio of 4:12, which is the beginning point for steep roofs, means the roof rises 4 inches per 12 inches span.
 And that translates into the 18.43° threshold.

-Roof pitches are traditionally measured as vertical rise over horizontal run, where the run is always 12” (12 inches).
+We measure roof pitches as vertical rise over a horizontal run, where the run always equals 12” (12 inches).
 The number 12 comes into play because 12 inches make up one foot.

 It is also worth noting that while flat roofs seem completely horizontal, they may not always be.
-Some flat roofs have a minimum pitch of 0.25:12 for drainage purposes.
-However, others have a slope of 0/12, translating to 0° or 180°.
+Some flat roofs have a small pitch of 0.25:12 for drainage purposes.
+But, others have a slope of 0/12, translating to 0° or 180°.

 Factors That Determine a Roof’s Steepness

 There is nothing wrong with wanting a steep roof.
 However, several factors influence how steep your roof slope should be.
-Below are some of the critical things to consider when choosing a roof slope.
+Below are some critical things to consider when choosing a roof slope.

 1. Your Geographical Region

-Where you live will largely determine how steep your roof will be due to the area’s climate.
-In areas of heavy snow, winds, and high rainfall, steeper roofs ensure that precipitation drains quickly, helping to safeguard their integrity.
+Where you live will determine how steep your roof will be due to the area’s climate.
+In places with lots of snow, wind, and rain, steep roofs help drain away precipitation, protecting them.

 For example, in cold and temperate climates of Northern Europe and America, you will notice plenty of steep gabled roofs.
-These roofs have steep pitches to help drain the snow or rain that hits the rooftop regularly.
+These roofs have steep pitches to help drain the snow or rain that hits the rooftop.

-Generally, if you live in an area where drainage will be an issue, you may want to consider a steeper roof pitch than usual.
-However, bear in mind that some types of steep roofs may require additional support against strong winds.
+If your area has drainage problems, a steeper roof pitch might be a good idea.
+But bear in mind that some types of steep roofs may need support against strong winds.

 2. Local Building Codes

 Your local building codes have a role to play in determining how steep the roof pitch is for high-sloped roofs.
-And these codes will likely factor in your climate, the architectural design, and the roofing materials when regulating how you should build.
+When you build, consider your climate, architectural design, and roofing materials.
+These factors affect building codes.

 3. Architectural Property Design

-Tudor homes are also defined similarly by very steep gable roofs.
+Very steep gable roofs also define Tudor homes.
 It is common to find rooftops with pitches of anywhere from 10:12 to 14:12 on such properties.

-On the other hand, Gothic architectural designs have a rise usually equal to the run (e.g., 12:12), thus putting their roof pitches at 45°.
+But, Gothic architectural designs have a rise in inches usually equal to the run (e.g., 12:12), thus putting their roof pitches at 45°.

 4. Your Building and Renovation Budget